Visualizing computational fluid dynamics on a car

 ax.set_zlabel("z")

-ax.view_init(elev=20, azim=150, roll=0, vertical_axis='y')
+ax.view_init(elev=20, azim=150, roll=0, vertical_axis="y")

-ax.set_title("Pressure over car mesh vertices")
+ax.set_title("Pressure distribution over car mesh vertices")

 fig.colorbar(scatter, pad=0.2, label="normalized pressure", ax=ax)